Iran arrests dozens, including foreign national tied to US and Israel, state media reports

 Sign up now: Get ST's newsletters delivered to your inbox

-DUBAI, March 10 - Iran has arrested dozens including a foreign national for allegedly spying for the country's "enemies", the Intelligence Ministry said on Tuesday, amid a continued war with the U.S. and Israel.
+DUBAI - Iran has arrested dozens including a foreign national for allegedly spying for the country’s “enemies”, the Intelligence Ministry said on March 10, amid a continued war with the US and Israel.

-The U.S. and Israel launched airstrikes against Iran on February 28, killing the country's Supreme Leader Ayatollah Ali Khamenei and several commanders.
+US and Israel launched air strikes against Iranon Feb 28, killing the country’s Supreme Leader Ayatollah Ali Khamenei and several commanders.

 In the past years, Iran’s Revolutionary Guard Corps have arrested dozens of dual nationals and foreigners, mostly on espionage and security-related charges.